Flow Maps Explained: Showing Traffic, Flows, Migrations, Etc.

 These real-world examples showcase the versatility and utility of flow maps in various fields and contexts, further emphasizing the importance of understanding and utilizing flow mapping techniques.

-In conclusion, flow maps provide a powerful and versatile tool for visualizing the movement of elements, such as people, goods, or information, across various networks.
+Flow maps provide a powerful and versatile tool for visualizing the movement of elements, such as people, goods, or information, across various networks.
+The process of creating data visualizations, such as flow maps, incorporating them into dashboards, and sharing insights with stakeholders can be tedious, however.